koskath/arete2/course_content/SC/md_files/Lecture14/lecture_14_slide_31_tnemeganam.md

-# tnemeganaM

-niahC
-ylppuS
-labolG–
-lkcorP
-retnüG
-Strategic Scope across the total supply chain how to vertically and horizontally align it???
+# Strategic Scope across the total supply chain
+how to vertically and horizontally align it???
 Suppliers Manufacturer Distributor Retailer Customer Competitive